 Both faculty and staff from Binghamton University are eligible to be nominated for this award.
 However, previous recipients of Chancellor's or University Awards whose outstanding contributions to international education were cited as grounds for their selection should not be nominated for this award.

-Education abroad activities: Examples of contributions in this category may include administering a successful existing education-abroad program; designing a successful new educaiton-abroad program; or providing effective preparation or follow-through for students participating in education-abroad programs.
+Education-abroad activities: Examples of contributions in this category may include administering a successful existing education-abroad program; designing a successful new education-abroad program; or providing effective preparation or follow-through for students participating in education-abroad programs.

 Co-curricular international activities: Examples of contributions in this category may include designing a successful new mechanism for extracurricular internationalization (events, programs, services, etc.) or providing exemplary service to international students or scholars, whether or not such service is the focus of the nominee's responsibilities.

-Nomination dossiers should be submitted electronically to Cheryl Nestlerode, Office of the Provost, no later than Friday, May 1, 2020, at firstname.lastname@example.org.
+Nomination dossiers should be submitted electronically to Cheryl Nestlerode, Office of the Provost, and Jenniffer Efthymious, International Education and Global Affairs, no later than Friday, May 6, 2022 at email@example.com and firstname.lastname@example.org.